 The money creation process is very helpful in understanding the role of money in the economy.
 The strength of money creation is influenced by the amount kept in the bank as a reserve for meeting the withdrawal request of customers.
 This depends on money kept as a reserve so as to meet the withdrawal of its customers.
 Banks usually lend customers’ money to others with the assumption that it’s not all customers who will request their money back at one time.
 This concept is called fractional reserve banking.
 Suppose a banker in an economy has to retain ten percent of money deposited to the bank as the reserve requirement.
 When customers deposit €100 in Bank A, the deposit changes the balance sheet of the Bank A. When the bank lends 90 percent of its deposit to another customer, it creates two types of assets:

-Assuming a bank called Bank A received a deposit of €50 from a customer, following the principle of fractional reserve banking, money will be created in the fashion below if 20% of the deposit was decided to be the reserve requirement:
+Assuming a bank called Bank A received a deposit of €50 from a customer, following the principle of fractional reserve banking, money will be created in the following way if 20% of the deposit was decided to be the reserve requirement:

 Money created = €50/0.20 = €250

 It entails of all deposits in the banking system.
 The amount of money created by the banking system through the practice of fractional reserve banking is a function of 1 divided by the reserve requirement, and it is called the money multiplier.
-In some economies the central bank sets the reserve requirement, this is a potential means of affecting the growth of the economy.
+In some economies, the central bank sets the reserve requirement, which is a potential means of affecting the growth of the economy.

 Note that the higher the reserve requirement of the bank, the lesser the multiplier effect, that is the lesser money can be created.

 Given a 5% reserve requirement, what new deposit amount will lead to money created amounting to €100,000?

 To calculate money created from addition deposit in the banking system, we use the following formula:

 Rearranging the formula: